 - Mid-range: Waldorf Bankside Apartments are great if you’re looking to save money as they include a kitchen and a laundry inside.
 They’re often under $100 a night and are close to the center of the city.
 See the latest prices here.

 - Luxury: There are quite a few luxury hotels in Auckland and prices start relatively cheap around $200.
 My pick is the Skycity Grand Hotel which has an edgy vibe to it and is super close to restaurants and main sights (see pictures and prices here).
-Oh, and there’s a bath in the room!
+Oh, and there’s a bath in some of the rooms!

 - Budget: Dorset see more details here) is one of the higher rated dorms in Christchurch and is a good choice for backpackers.
 There’s a kitchen to help you save money, luggage storage and an airport shuttle you can book.
 Backpackers (